mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ##### 30:10

 Of course, we are in the dualistic world.
 That's why we want to be free.
 But how can you be free?
 We have karma; of course we have karma.
 In the past, in the present, we are creating karma from moment to moment.
 This is really thought; we cannot escape.
 How can you [be] free?
 If you think, if you deal with your life in [the] dualistic world, no matter how long you walk, whatever kind of final goal you get, it's not a real goal.
 So, constantly, there is dullness and distraction.
-So that's why shikantaza, zazen we do, is nothing to be involved in [the] dualistic world.
+So that's why shikantaza, [the] zazen we do, is nothing to be involved in [the] dualistic world.
 This is a zazen which is completely different from other meditations.
 Completely different.

 ##### 31:34

 Look at the other meditations.
 People use meditation for the sake of such-and-such.
-Always, there is something.
+Always there is something.
 That means, we look at the life before meditation, and look at the life after meditation.
-We expect, always.
+We expect [something], always.
 And then, you forget [a] very important point: that is, zazen itself.
 You forget it!
 Well, you experience [it]; but you don't know.

 But we should know that.
 We should know that.
 We should realize [it], we should awaken to [it], and then we must be there.
 From moment to moment, all we have to do is just be there.
 Regardless of whether you can get the benefit or not: just be right in the midst of freedom.
 This is freedom, because all delusions drop off.
 No confusions, no delusions.
 That is real zazen.